SwatiNeha/neural-networks-applied/readme.md

 # Neural Networks — Applied Projects (5-in-1)

 This repository bundles five applied neural-network projects.
-Each project is self-contained (runnable in Google Colab or locally) and framed as a portfolio artifact — no coursework wording.
+Each project is self-contained (runnable in Google Colab or locally) and framed as a portfolio artifact.
 Source write‑ups are in **Project_Papers/**.

 ---